 Children generally begin to join letters between the ages of 6 to 7 years old, depending on the handwriting font style being taught.
 Those taught a continuous cursive font style from the beginning tend to join much earlier due to the nature of this font (for some by the end of their Reception Year).

 Children do not need to be able to remember how to correctly form all their capital letters before they are taught how to join their letters.
-This is because capital letters never join to the lower case letters in a word.
+This is because capital letters never join to the lower-case letters in a word (UK).
 However, for these children correct capital letter formation needs to be taught alongside the introduction of letter joins.

 The ultimate aim is for a child to develop a good handwriting style; which means;